West Indian manatee

 The West Indian manatee (Trichechus manatus), also known as the North American manatee, is a large, aquatic mammal native to warm coastal areas of the Caribbean, from the Eastern United States to northern Brazil.
 Living alone or in herds, it feeds on underwater plants and uses its whiskers to navigate.
 It is divided into two subspecies, the Florida manatee (T. m. latirostris) in the United States and the Antillean manatee (T. m. manatus) in the Caribbean, both of which are endangered and face pressure from habitat loss, pollution, and other human activity.
 The West Indian manatee is the largest living member of the sirenians (order Sirenia), a group of large aquatic mammals that includes the dugong, other manatees, and the extinct Steller's sea cow.

 Manatees are herbivores, have developed vocal communication abilities, and are covered in highly sensitive whiskers (called vibrissae) that are used for feeding and navigation.
 In breeding season, several males form mating herds around an individual female; on average, one calf is born to a female manatee every two to three years.

-In the 1970s, the West Indian manatee was listed as "endangered" in the United States under the Endangered Species Act, when there were only several hundred left.
+In the 1970s, the West Indian manatee was listed as endangered in the United States under the Endangered Species Act, when there were only several hundred left.
 The decades since have witnessed significant efforts to protect this species from natural and human threats, particularly collisions with watercraft.
-In 2017, the United States changed the classification to "threatened", citing a substantial increase in the total population.
+In 2017, the United States changed the classification to threatened, citing a substantial increase in the total population.

-However, in 2025, a petition began by the U.S. Fish and Wildlife Service to reinstate them as endangered.
+In 2025, a petition began by the U.S. Fish and Wildlife Service to reinstate them as endangered.

 Description

 The average West Indian manatee is about 2.7–3.5 m long and weighs 200–600 kg, with females generally larger than males.
 The largest individual on record weighed 1655 kg and measured 4.6 m long.
 Manatees are estimated to live 50 years or more in the wild, and one captive Florida manatee, Snooty, lived for 69 years (1948–2017).
+A captive manatee named Romeo, held at the Gulfarium Marine Adventure Park in Fort Walton Beach, was recognized as the world record holder at 71 years of age in February 2026.